 Mortgage-Backed Securities Risk.
-When interest rates increase, the market values of mortgage-backed securities decline.
+When interest rates increase, the market values of MBS decline.
 At the same time, however, mortgage refinancings and prepayments slow, which lengthens the effective duration of these securities.
-As a result, the negative effect of the interest rate increase on the market value of mortgage-backed securities is usually more pronounced than it is for other types of fixed income securities, potentially increasing the volatility of the Fund.
-Conversely, when market interest rates decline, while the value of mortgage-backed securities may increase, the rate of prepayment of the underlying mortgages also tends to increase, which shortens the effective duration of these securities.
-Mortgage-backed securities are also subject to the risk that underlying borrowers will be unable to meet their obligations and the value of property that secures the mortgage may decline in value and be insufficient, upon foreclosure, to repay the associated loan.
+As a result, the negative effect of the interest rate increase on the market value of MBS is usually more pronounced than it is for other types of fixed income securities, potentially increasing the volatility of the Fund.
+Conversely, when market interest rates decline, while the value of MBS may increase, the rate of prepayment of the underlying mortgages also tends to increase, which shortens the effective duration of these securities.
+MBS are also subject to the risk that underlying borrowers will be unable to meet their obligations and the value of property that secures the mortgage may decline in value and be insufficient, upon foreclosure, to repay the associated loan.
 Additionally, the liquidity of non-investment grade securities and sub-prime mortgage securities can change dramatically over time.

 Credit Risk.
-There is a risk that the issuer of a mortgage-backed security will fail to pay interest or principal in a timely manner or that changes in the market's perceptions of the issuer's financial strength and ability to make such payments will cause the price of that security to decline.
+There is a risk that the issuer of an MBS will fail to pay interest or principal in a timely manner or that changes in the market's perceptions of the issuer's financial strength and ability to make such payments will cause the price of that security to decline.

 Interest Rate Risk.
 Interest rates increasing may result in a decrease in the value of debt securities held by the Fund.
 Conversely, as interest rates decrease, mortgage-backed securities' prices typically do not rise as much as the prices of comparable bonds.
-Recent market events stemming from the COVID-19 pandemic have impacted interest rates.
-Interest rates have fallen to historic lows during the COVID-19 pandemic and the Federal Reserve Bank and stimulus actions by the United States Congress have also caused interest rates to fall.
-An environment with falling interest rates may lead to a rise in the price of MBS or the increase in defaults on mortgages; falling interest rates can increase refinance activity which will increase the prepayment risk.
+The Fund may be subject to heightened levels of interest rate risk because the Federal Reserve has raised, and may continue to raise, interest rates.
+An environment with rising interest rates may lead to a decrease in the price of MBS or the increase in defaults on mortgages.